IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ----

-#### Create an ACL for an object
+## Create an ACL for an object

 A `PUT` issued to an object with the proper parameters creates an access control list (ACL) for that object.
 Access control lists allow for granting different sets of permissions to different storage accounts using the account's ID, or by using a pre-made ACL.

-{% include important.html content="Credentials are generated for each storage account, not for individual users.
+Credentials are generated for each storage account, not for individual users.
 As such, ACLs do not have the ability to restrict or grant access to a given user, only to a storage account.
-However, `public-read-write` allows any other CRS storage account to access the resource, as well as the general public. " %}
+However, `public-read-write` allows any other CRS storage account to access the resource, as well as the general public.

 The assigned permissions behave as follows: